schaubia/Exorestart/HD82943_Poster_Walkthrough_Guide_EN.md

 > "After removing the two-planet signal, we still see a strong, significant peak in the residuals around 1100 days.
 We list three possible explanations on the poster: a third planet, as suggested before by Baluev and Beaugé in 2014; unmodeled mutual inclination between planets b and c; or stellar activity mimicking a Doppler signal.
 Right now we think a third planet is the most likely explanation, but we're not calling it confirmed - we still need to rule out stellar activity using activity indicators from the HARPS spectra."

-> **Keep this exact balance when you say it:** lead with "most likely explanation," not "confirmed planet."
-That phrasing matches exactly what's written on the poster and avoids overclaiming.

 ## 5. Panel 5 - Summary and Conclusions